-Engine shaft emulators are run in real-time and the DSPACE runs the engine model in real time as well, while based on equation (12) the engine model simulation time should be scaled.
-If the real time is symbolled as t, since the emulator rigs run at real time then, $t_2 = t$ and $t_1 = m_t t$.

-For the ICV engine modelling approach, the state space differential equation of the model is:
+Shaft emulators are inevitably in real-time and DSPACE runs the engine model in real time as well.
+While based on equation (12) the engine model simulation time should be scaled.
+If the real time is symbolled as t, since the emulator rigs run at real time then, $t_2 = t$ and $t_1 = m_t t$ .
+For the ICV approach, the state space vecetor/matrix differential equation gives: